praneethiyyapu/Conversion-Web-Services/README.md

 •Built the RESTful webservices with Java using JAX-RS 2.0 and Jersey framework.

+•Tested the application by writing JUnit test cases for the created java classes.

-Checkout the application at http://192.168.1.188:8080/messenger/
+•Deployed the application to Heroku.
+Checkout the application at http://conversion-webservices.herokuapp.com/

-Note: The application is not online always as I hosted the application on my local machine.
+Note: Run the application on Google Chrome if you face any issue!